HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 | Paid Chain Ladder | -0.87 | 15.61 | 20.23 | 17.40 |

-The Full Bayesian model again recovers the expected total liability with negligible average bias and the lowest MAPE and normalized RMSE.
-The purpose of this scenario is not to make the Baseline Bayesian model correctly specified;
+The Full Bayesian model again recovers the expected total liability with negligible average bias and the lowest oracle MAPE and normalized RMSE.

-rather, it removes the principal time-varying claim-type and calendar heterogeneity while retaining a collective hurdle-payment process generated at the claim-type cell level.
+The purpose of this scenario is not to make the Baseline Bayesian model correctly specified.
+Instead, it removes the principal time-varying claim-type and calendar heterogeneity while retaining a collective hurdle-payment process generated on the claim-type cell grid.

-The 95% posterior predictive interval covers realized total runoff in all 50 replications for the Full Bayesian model and in 98% of replications for the Baseline Bayesian model.
+The 95% posterior predictive interval contains the realized total runoff in all 50 replications for the Full Bayesian model and in 98% of replications for the Baseline Bayesian model.

-### Component-Level Recovery
+## Component-Level Recovery

 | Model | Quantity | Relative Bias (%) | MAPE vs. Oracle (%) | Predictive-Median MAPE vs. Realized (%) | 95% Predictive Coverage (%) |
 |---|---|---:|---:|---:|---:|